Huawei Watch Fit 4

 recovery insights: 4.3, based on 2 reviews

-Recovery insights are present through recovery time, training load, and training index metrics.
+Recovery insights were valued when reviewers mentioned recovery time, training load, and training index features.

 • 4.2